Skip to content

 Hazardous Waste Warning

-Please don't flush old medications down the drain!
+Please don't flush old medications down the drain.
 Wastewater treatment facilities are not able to remove many of the chemicals that make up pharmaceutical products.
-Fish don't want to take your pills.
+If released into water bodies, these pharmaceutical byproducts can adversely impact wildlife and the environment.

 So if I can't put meds down the drain, what should I do with them?

-Can I also drop off my needles at the Sheriff's substations?
+Can I also drop off my needles along with my medications?

 Where to go